Hari Singh Gour: Legacy

 Gour was also an educationist.
-He organised the University of Delhi as its first Vice-Chancellor and was Vice-Chancellor of Nagpur University for two successive terms.
+He graced University of Delhi as its first Vice-Chancellor and was Vice-Chancellor of Nagpur University for two successive terms.
 Of his most important contributions was the founding of the University of Sagar, now officially known as Dr. Hari Singh Gour University, the oldest university in the state of Madhya Pradesh, in 1946 for which he made a munificent donation.
 He founded the University of Sagar with 2 million rupees and gave about two crores in property as a donation to the University.
 He became the first Vice-Chancellor of the University of Sagar and occupied this position until he died on 25 December 1949.
 He bequeathed the greater part of his life's savings, a large fortune, to the University of Sagar.

 The Indian Posts and Telegraphs Department issued a commemorative stamp of Dr. Hari Singh Gour on 26 November 1976.
 The Madhya Pradesh Council of science and technology provides Dr. Hari Singh Gour State Award in the field of social science.